Osumi1125/minecraft/README.md

 ## Registration.
 ### AWS account
-  - Create your AWS account and tell me your Email Address.
+  - Create your AWS account.
-  - generate ssh-key.
+  - Generate your ssh-key pair.
   - ```$ ssh-keygen```
-  - save the public key on this repository.
+  - Tell me your MailAddress and public key.

 ## owner's job.
-Registrate SSH-key to the instance.
+Register SSH-key to the instance authorized_keys.
 Allow TCP access by fixing Security Group